AlmostReliable/almostreliable.github.io/wikis/kubejs-enderio/docs/misc/firecrafting.md

 # Fire Crafting

 Fire Crafting allows you to light a specific block on fire.
-After a bit of time, the fire will extinguish and the block will spawn items from the specified loot table.
-Optionally, you can specify a block that will replace the ignited block after the fire has extinguished.<br>
+After a bit of time, the fire will extinguish and the block can spawn items.
+Optionally, you can specify a block that will replace the ignited block after the fire has extinguished.
-To avoid loot explosions when using a loot table with a lot of items, you can also limit the item count.

 ## Overview

 -   access in recipes event via: `event.recipes.enderio.fire_crafting`
 -   properties:
-    -   `loot_table`
+    -   `results`
-        -   description: specifies the output items that are spawned when the block is ignited
+        -   description: specifies the output items, more information [here](../binding/firecraftingresult.md)
-        -   type: `ResourceKey<LootTable>`, a string in the format of a `ResourceLocation`
+        -   type: `<FireCraftingResult | ItemStack>[]`
-        -   role: other
+        -   role: output
         -   required: yes
-        -   usage: needs to be passed as the first argument
+        -   usage: passed as the first argument
+    -   `block_after_burning`
+        -   description: specifies the block that remains after the burning process
+        -   type: `Block`
+        -   role: output
+        -   required: no
+        -   default: `minecraft:air`
+        -   usage: can be set by chaining the function `.blockAfterBurning(block)`
     -   `base_blocks`
-        -   description: specifies the blocks that can be ignited
+        -   description: specifies the input blocks
         -   type: `Block[]`
         -   role: input
-        -   required: partially, at least one block or block tag needs to be passed
+        -   required: no
+        -   default: none
-        -   usage: single blocks can be added by chaining the function `.block`
+        -   usage: can be set by chaining the function `.block(block)`
     -   `base_tags`
-        -   description: specifies the block tags that can be ignited
+        -   description: specifies the input block tags
         -   type: `TagKey<Block>[]`
         -   role: input
-        -   required: partially, at least one block or block tag needs to be passed
-        -   usage: single block tags can be added by chaining the function `.blockTag`
-    -   `block_after_bruning`
-        -   description: specifies the block that will replace the ignited block after the fire has extinguished
-        -   type: `Block`
-        -   role: output
         -   required: no
-        -   default: `null`, the block will not be replaced
+        -   default: none
-        -   usage: can be specified by chaining the function `.blockAfterBurning`
+        -   usage: can be set by chaining the function `.blockTag(tag)`
     -   `dimensions`
-        -   description: specifies the dimensions in which the fire crafting can be triggered
+        -   description: specifies which dimensions this recipe can activate in
-        -   type: `ResourceKey<Level>[]`, strings in the format of `ResourceLocation`s
+        -   type: `ResourceKey<Level>[]`
         -   role: other
         -   required: no
-        -   default: `["minecraft:overworld"]`
-        -   usage: can be specified by chaining the function `.dimensions`
-    -   `max_item_drops`
-        -   description: specifies the maximum count of items that can be spawned from the loot table
-        -   type: `int`
-        -   role: other
-        -   required: no
-        -   default: `1000`
+        -   default: `minecraft:overworld`
-        -   usage: can be specified by chaining the function `.maxItemDrops`
+        -   usage: can be set by chaining the function `.dimensions(dimensions)`
--   validation:
+-   validators:
-    -   at least one block or block tag needs to be passed, you can also use a combination of both
+    -   either `base_blocks` or `base_tags` must be set, or both, and containing at least one entry

 ## Examples